kvutien/Project-ETHDenver-bootcamp/session_12/README_12.md

 - Store Data in `calldata` instead of `memory`: instead of copying variables to memory, it is typically more cost-effective to load them immediately from `calldata`.
 If all you need to do is read data, you can conserve gas by saving the data in `calldata`.
 - Use `immutable` and `constant`: constant variables cannot be changed after being compiled, whereas immutable variables can be set within the constructor.
 - Use the `external` Visibility Modifier: because the `public` visibility modifier is equivalent to using the `external` and `internal` visibility modifier
+-	Use the `error` declaration: starting Solidity v 0.8.4 of April 2021, using the keyword `error` to declare custom errors and referring to it in `revert` costs much less gas when deploying contracts.
+Also, it's best to limit string size to 32 bytes or multiples of 32 bytes.

 Only arrays, struct and mapping can be `calldata` so the arguments are OK.